-Figure 1.5 True colour and false colour composites of blue, green, red and near-infrared bands of a Landsat-7 ETM+ image.
-If we display the blue band in blue, green band in green and red band in red, then a true colour composite is produced as shown at the bottom left.
-If we display the green band in blue, red band in green and near-infrared band in red, then a so-called standard false colour composite is produced as shown at the bottom right standard false colour composite (SFCC) in which the near-infrared band is displayed in red, the red band in green and the green band in blue (Figure 1.5, bottom right).
-The SFCC effectively highlights any vegetation distinctively in red.
-Obviously, we could display various image layers, which are without any spectral relevance, as a false colour composite.
-The false colour composite is the general case of an RGB colour display while the true colour composite is only a special case of it.
+Fig. 1.5 True colour and false colour composites of blue, green, red and NIR bands of a Landsat-7 ETM+ image.
+If we display the blue band in blue, green band in green and red band in red, then a true colour composite is produced as shown in the bottom left.
+If we display the green band in blue, red band in green and NIR band in red, then a so-called standard false colour composite is produced as shown in the bottom right.